 iPaaS makes it easier to automate processes, develop and deploy data flows between applications, and connect workflows.

 You can read on to learn why an iPaaS is important, the types of integrations it supports, its drawbacks, and more.

 The next phase of iPaaS is here

 Learn how an enterprise automation platform can help your business teams integrate and automate at scale.

-To really understand what an iPaaS is and to help you evaluate any, you’ll need to review Gartner’s critical capabilities of an iPaaS.
-In short, they believe an iPaaS should:
+To really understand what an iPaaS is and to help you evaluate integration solutions, you’ll need to review Gartner’s critical capabilities of an iPaaS.
+In short, Gartner believes an iPaaS should:

 - Move specific pieces of data between API endpoints

 - Map data between applications, even if the data doesn’t appear in a consistent format